“HybridAlpha”

 Technologies: Python, TensorFlow, NumPy, Matplotlib

-With this project, I was selected to participate to EEML summer school (mainly organised by Google DeepMind) where only 160 out of 738 canditates were selected, ranging from undergraduates to professors.
+With this project, I was selected to participate in EEML summer school (mainly organized by Google DeepMind), where only 160 out of 738 candidates, ranging from undergraduates to professors, were selected.
 I was among the only 12 undergrads selected.
-Moreover, this project was selected to be presented as a poster in the “3rd Conference on Recent Advances in Artificial Intelligence” (RAAI 2019) during June 28-30, 2019.
+Moreover, this project was chosen to be presented as a poster in the “3rd Conference on Recent Advances in Artificial Intelligence” (RAAI 2019) on June 28-30, 2019.